School Visits 2021-22 School Year

-In addition: I am white, and white authors are currently overrepresented in the field of children’s literature and in author visits to schools.
+In addition: I am white, and white authors have historically been overrepresented in the field of children’s literature and in author visits to schools.
 If your school or classroom has not had a non-white author visit for at least one of your last two author visits, I am unable to accept your invitation, as that would overrepresent whiteness.
 There are many voices in the field of children’s literature, and schools can and should reach out to a diverse range of authors.
 It’s important that kids see and hear from authors that reflect the world we live in.
-Our nation’s young people are diverse (less than 50% of young people are non-Hispanic white), and they deserve and need to hear from a diverse range of authors.
+Our nation’s young people are diverse and they deserve and need to hear from a diverse range of authors.
 Some articles that explore the demographics of students 18-and-under can be found here, here, here, and here.

-I decline invitations to non-diverse book festivals and author panels: White voices continue to be overrepresented at most book festivals and on most author panels.
-If you would like to invite me to participate in a book festival, author panel, or other event with multiple authors, I am unable to consider the invitation until the inviting organization has confirmed participation from at least 40% non-white authors.
+I decline invitations to non-diverse book festivals and author panels: White voices have been historically overrepresented at most book festivals and on most author panels.
+If you would like to invite me to participate in a book festival, author panel, or other event with multiple authors, I ask that you not contact me until after you’ve confirmed participation from at least 40% non-white authors.

 I decline invitations for events at which guns may be present.
 My contract includes the following section: “In order to ensure a safe environment for all attendees, the Author requests a weapon-free setting for all of her appearances.
 If any firearms (open or concealed) are kept on premises or are allowed by law or by special exemption to be present at the event, the Sponsor shall inform the Author prior to the signing of this agreement.”